ISCA Moving people

-The International Sport and Culture Association (ISCA) is a global platform open to organizations working within the field of sport for all, recreational sports and physical activity.
-Created in 1995, ISCA is today a global actor closely cooperating with its 130 member organizations, international NGOs, and public and private sector stakeholders.
-Its 40 million individual members from 65 countries represent a diverse group of people active within youth, sport and cultural activities.
+The International Sport and Culture Association (ISCA) is a global platform open to organisations working within the field of sport for all, recreational sports and physical activity.
+Created in 1995, ISCA is today a global actor closely cooperating with its 231 member organisations, international NGOs, and public and private sector stakeholders.
+Its 40 million individual members from 83 countries on five continents represent a diverse group of people active within youth, sport and cultural activities.

 ISCA’s philosophy is that sport is not just about competition and exercise, but also involves having a good time and making friends.
 Moreover, sport regulates social behaviour and creates a feeling of belonging – which in turn leads to a strengthening of democracy.